aa3025/oracle_linux_8_hpc/README.md

     2.3 If you failed to do above steps do not proceed further.

-Please do not e-mail me asking for support.
-These scripts are not guaranteed to work and are provided for your self-development.
-However if you are interested, you can join this project and contribute to its development on GitHub.

-3) cd oracle_linux_8_hpc

-4) Your installed master node must have the external network adapter configured, up and running, e.g. with NetworkManager or any other way.
+3) Your installed master node must have the external network adapter configured, up and running, e.g. with NetworkManager or any other way.

-5) The 2nd network adapter must be connected to the internal network of HPC (i.e. via switch or hub), where all the "compute" nodes will be booting up from.
+4) The 2nd network adapter must be connected to the internal network of HPC (i.e. via switch or hub), where all the "compute" nodes will be booting up from.
 All compute nodes must be connected to the same hub with their (not necessarily) 1st network adapter and configured to boot from LAN (PXE boot).

-4) Download OL8 install DVD and run "./install.sh ../OL8xxxx.iso" from this folder (where ../OL8xxxx.iso is relative path to OL8 iso file).
+5) Download OL8 install DVD

+6) cd oracle_linux_8_hpc and execute "./install.sh ../OL8xxxx.iso" from this folder (where ../OL8xxxx.iso is relative path to OL8 iso file).
 You will be prompted in a minute to enter internal and external LAN interface names.
 This is the only input required form user.

 5) Once install.sh finishes, go and power up all your compute nodes (its better to do it one-by-one in an orderly fasion, their hostnames will be based on their DHCP addresses (node1, node2...), so if you want any kind of "system" in their naming make sure they boot with interval, so that previous one already obtained IP before the next one boots).
 They must be BIOS-configured to boot from network (PXE boot).